-That way we can get to know you and your financial situation a little better, and we can begin building you a Foolish portfolio that is custom-tailored to your age, goals, and risk-tolerance.
+That way we can get to know you and your financial situation a little better, and we can begin building you a Personal Portfolio that is custom-tailored to your age, goals, and risk-tolerance.

-Based on what you tell us, we can allocate your Foolish Separately Managed Account (SMA) across a precise blend of several unique investment strategies inspired by many of The Motley Fool, LLC's services you already know and trust — including PRO, Supernova, and Million Dollar Portfolio.
+Based on what you tell us, we can allocate your portfolio across a precise blend of several unique investment strategies inspired by many of The Motley Fool, LLC's services you already know and trust — including PRO, Supernova, and Million Dollar Portfolio.

 As you can see from the example portfolios below, our team can handle all of your Foolish investing for you,

-After you accept the personalized portfolio we have designed for you, we'll send you over to our partners at Interactive Brokers with everything you need to open and fund your Foolish Separately Managed Account...
+After you accept the Personal Portfolio we have designed for you, we'll send you over to our partners at Interactive Brokers with everything you need to open and fund your account…

 And once you have, we'll begin taking care of the "heavy lifting" that goes along with running a portfolio — including all the buying, selling, and rebalancing — so that you can spend your time doing the things that matter the most to you…